rchanou/website/README.md

 # Sokoban

-This implementation of the classic box puzzle game uses Mobx for state management, and some interesting React component patterns, such as for:
+Yet another implementation of the classic box puzzle game, along with an editor for creating, editing, and saving puzzles.
+It uses Mobx for state management, and demonstrates some interesting React component patterns, such as for:
 - Declaring key-press/action maps
 - Dynamically calculating keyboard arrow navigation of flex wrap elements
 - Integrating Recaptcha